komalingle7/Global-Artist-Analytics-Marketing-Dashboard/README.md

 # Global-Artist-Analytics-Marketing-Dashboard

-Overview This project is a real-time analytics platform that tracks artist performance, fan sentiment, and market trends using data from Spotify, YouTube, Reddit, and Google Trends.
+Overview This project is a real-time analytics platform that (live 30 days)tracks artist performance, fan sentiment, and market trends using data from Spotify, YouTube, Reddit, and Google Trends.

 # Key Findings